Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 • Google My Business.
 Make sure all your contact information and service offerings are accurate and optimized so customers can easily find you.

 • Social Media.
 Ensure your social channels are consistently named and branded (and have fresh content).
-We’ll get into more on #content below.
+We’ll get into more on content marketing below.

 • Website.
 Along with business info, make sure you add photos of recent projects to your website.
 Better yet, install CompanyCam showcases.